In this article

 • Cost-effectiveness: Virtual networks are often less expensive to set up and maintain than physical networks, as they do not require the purchase of physical hardware.

-• Improved security: Virtual networks can be isolated from one another and can have specific security policies and configurations applied to them.
+• Improved security: Virtual networks can be isolated from one another and have specific security policies and configurations applied.

 Disadvantages of virtual networks:

-• Dependence on underlying infrastructure: Virtual networks depend on the underlying physical infrastructure and hardware, so if there is a problem with this infrastructure, it can affect the virtual network.
+• Dependence on underlying infrastructure: Virtual networks depend on the underlying physical infrastructure and hardware, so a problem with this infrastructure can affect the virtual network.

 • Complexity: Virtual networks can be more complex to manage and maintain than physical networks, as they require expertise in both virtualization and networking.